kiwicom/mobile/docs/android/README.md

 yarn start
 ```

-Finally, you can make changes in both the library and the JS code and test it in the example app.
+Finally, you can make changes in both the library and the JS code and test it in the example `/app`.

-## Usage in real app
+## Usage in a real app

 ```
 implementation "com.trinerdis.skypicker:rnkiwimobile:$rnKiwiMobileVersion-SNAPSHOT"